Theodore Gegoux

 Directly in front of the balcony is the large rostrum completely boxed in with small flags and surrounded with flowers and festooned drapery.
 The railing around this stand is wound with alternate strips of black and white, while in the back ground is the large portrait, eight feet high, of the dead soldier - the quick but most life-like and masterly work of our noted artist Prof. Gegoux.
 Above the portrait is a picture of an angel bearing down upon the nation's great citizen with a wreath of flowers and shrouded gracefully in transparent robes.

-6.003) The Watertown Times - August 15, 1885 - Saturday
+6.003) The Watertown Daily Times - August 15, 1885 - Saturday

 A beautiful oil portrait graces the entrance to Prof. Gegoux's studio.
 It is of the late Mrs. Sarah Dorr, of Sackets Harbor.

-6.004) The Watertown Times - August 18, 1885 - Tuesday
+6.004) The Watertown Daily Times - August 18, 1885 - Tuesday

 The portrait which graces the entrance to Prof. Gegoux's studio, and which is so greatly admired, is that of Mrs. Sarah Day, mother of Supervisor Day.

-6.005) The Watertown Times - August 18, 1885 - Tuesday
+6.005) The Watertown Daily Times - August 18, 1885 - Tuesday

 An oil pastel by Gegoux is shown in Sterling & Mosher's window.
-It is a most artistic piece of work, and is a faithful portrait of Mrs. K. G. Lee, of Meriden, Conn.
+It is a most artistic piece of work, and is a faithful portrait of Mrs. E. G. Lee, of Meriden, Conn.
 Prof. Gegoux is doing some very fine work nowadays.

-6.006) The Watertown Daily Times, September 16, 1885
+6.006) The Watertown Daily Times - September 16, 1885

 A beautiful oil portrait has just been completed by Prof. Gegoux, of Hannibal Smith's son Eli (1871-1888) (Brookside).
 It is claimed by many to be one of the best productions of the kind ever shown in this city.